mzivic7/SystemAutocorrect/KEYMAPS.md

 Note that `\` must be written as double backslash: `\\`

 ### Contributing
-If you want yor keymap to be added to this project:
+If you want your keymap to be added to this project:
 First, test your keymap.
 Open new issue, specify language and keyboard layout, and uplaod your keymap.